 NFER handles your personal data in accordance with the rights given to individuals under data protection legislation.
 We make available specific privacy notices for each project or activity that we undertake.
 If at any time you wish us to withdraw your data or correct errors in it, please contact us.
 In certain circumstances, data subjects have the right to restrict or object processing.
 They also have the right to see information held about them.
 If you want to make a request for access to data or to have other data rights observed, please contact our Compliance Officer (firstname.lastname@example.org).
 We will also cooperate fully when a subject access request is made of any data controller we are working with.

 If you have a concern about the way NFER processes personal data, we request that you raise your concern with us in the first instance (see the details above).
-Alternatively, you can contact the Information Commissioner’s Office, the body responsible for enforcing data protection legislation in the UK.
+If you remain dissatisfied, you can contact the Information Commissioner’s Office, the body responsible for enforcing data protection legislation in the UK, at www.ico.org.uk.

 Visiting the NFER website

 From time to time, we will offer visitors to the website the opportunity to be notified about the publication of reports or opportunities to participate in research studies.
-Any personal data collected to do this will only be used for this purpose; it will not be used for any other marketing activities or shared with third parties.
-Once the notification has been sent or passed to the team responsible for the research, data is securely deleted from the website.
-The lawful basis for such processing activity is legitimate interest (GDPR Article 6 (1) (f).
+Any personal data collected to do this will only be used for this purpose; it will not be used for any other marketing activities, shared with third parties and will be deleted once notification has been sent.
+Full details are in our marketing activity privacy notice.

 Social media interactions